some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-Publishing an eventgroup shall mean to offer an eventgroup of an service instance to other ECUs using a SOME/IP-SD message.
+Publishing an eventgroup shall mean to offer an eventgroup of a service instance to other ECUs using a SOME/IP-SD message.

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_495